t3rmin41/java-test-repo/README.md

 # java-test-repo
-Repository for testing code for Java and Kotlin
+Repository for testing Java and Kotlin code